-Effective collaboration requires agreement on a structured development process.
+In order for everyone to collaborate effectively, a structured development process must be agreed upon.
 Even for smaller projects, when teams are tiny and individuals fill multiple roles, tackling the right challenges at the right time is critical to success.